Posted on: March 12, 2023

-When you tot it all up, most have made a sizeable investment of both time and money in their website, their social media and their presence in review sites – not to mention online advertising for some.
+When you tot it all up, most businesses have heavily invested both time and money in their website, their social media, their presence in review sites and online advertising.

 Sometimes, having established the business online, it’s tempting to think that it’s a case of job done.
-But changing technology, visitor behaviour and search engine algorithms – as well as unforeseen global events – all challenge the ‘currency’ and effectiveness of that online presence.
+But rapidly developing technology, changing visitor behaviour and new search engine algorithms all challenge the ‘currency’ and effectiveness of that online presence.

 Like any key facet of a business, it’s important to have a hygiene regime that periodically reviews how well the business and its key messages are performing online.
 Here are 8 simple actions to build into that regime.

 An 8-point checklist to strengthen your online presence

 – for example, the About Us, product/service pages, team pages etc and check they are still current in what they say and how they look.
 Consider if imagery is still right for the current working/living environment, if there are more recent testimonials to showcase, if you’re describing the business and its offering in line with how it now operates etc

 2. Test your contact form and any other sign-up mechanisms on the site are still working

 – and going to people in the business who can respond quickly to enquiries.
 Software updates often cause hiccups in forms, or you may have people away or the dedicated person has left the business.